-As illustrated in Fig. (\ref{fig:The-left-hand}), the geodesic corresponding to this entanglement entropy connects $y=a$, $y'=\beta_{H}$.
+As shown in Fig. (\ref{fig:The-left-hand}), the geodesic corresponding to this EE connects $y=a$ and $y'=\beta_{H}$.

-On the other hand, by using the general expression of the geodesic length (\ref{eq:general expression of L}), we have two other ways to calculate the length of this geodesic.
-The first way is to straightforwardly substitute $y=a$, $y'=\beta_{H}$, $\Delta x/2\to\infty$ into (\ref{eq:general expression of L}) to get
+In contrast, by using the general expression of the geodesic length (\ref{eq:general expression of L}), we have two other methods of calculating the length of this geodesic.
+The first method is to straightforwardly substitute $y=a$, $y'=\beta_{H}$, and $\Delta x/2\to\infty$ into (\ref{eq:general expression of L}) to obtain

-It is easy to understand that this length is one half of the geodesic length connecting $y=y^{\prime}=a$, $\Delta x\to\infty$.
-So the second way is
+We easily understand that this length is half the geodesic length connecting $y=y^{\prime}=a$ and $\Delta x\to\infty$.
+Therefore, the second method is